Hypothetical Value (2024)

-Hypothetical Value explores the tension between measurable and immeasurable worth—questioning how value is constructed when it cannot be clearly quantified through traditional systems such as barter, gifting, or auction.
-The film reflects on poetic, emotional, and temporal forms of value that fall outside monetary frameworks, drawing attention to how norms and power dynamics shape our attachment to money.
+This project critically examines the tension between measurable and immeasurable worth, questioning how value is constructed across different contexts/places when it cannot be quantified through traditional systems such as barter, gifting, or auction.

-356 sq.m. of acrylic painting was exchanged for
+356 sq.cm. of acrylic painting was exchanged for

 920 characters / 172 words of a poem, which was exchanged for